Frequently Asked Questions: Standards Based Instruction

 How does standards-based grading take into consideration those with disabilities and/or those who don’t test well, as class assignments and homework are non-graded work?

 Assessments are not only tests.
 Assessments come in a variety of formats: essays, short answers, exit tickets, projects, presentations, labs, quizzes, oral responses, etc. After a student has had the opportunity to practice and has received feedback, an assessment of their knowledge can occur.
-The goal of ungraded practice is to provide the opportunity for students to practice without being penalized.
+The goal of formative assessment is to provide the opportunity for students to practice and feedback during the learning process to ensure their success on later summative assessments.
 Teachers are to use a variety of assessments, beyond just tests, to determine what students know and are able to do.

 Will teachers still assign homework to students?